 - UW-Superior Financial Aid

-To apply for federal and state financial aid, fill out a Free Application for Federal Student Aid (FAFSA).
-Even if you haven’t made a final decision about whether or not you will apply for this program, you may want to consider filing a FAFSA.
-Completing this form is always the first step when applying for federal or state financial aid.
+To apply for federal and state financial aid, fill out the Free Application for Federal Student Aid (FAFSA).
+Completing this form is the first step when applying for federal or state financial aid.
+Even if you haven’t made a final decision about whether or not you will apply to this program, you may want to consider completing the FAFSA.

-As a returning adult student, you may also consider these resources to help with the cost of an online degree:
+As a returning adult student, you may consider the following sources of financial aid to help with the cost of your online degree:

-- Scholarships are awarded based on academic achievement or other criteria; financial need is sometimes taken into account.
-You don’t need to repay them.
+- Scholarships—awarded based on academic achievement or other criteria; financial need is sometimes taken into account.
+Scholarships do not need to be repaid.

-- Education tax benefits may be available.
-Talk with your financial adviser about possible tax benefits.
+- Education tax benefits—talk with your financial advisor about possible tax benefits.